 A Bequest- a gift made under your will - can be an excellent way of providing for WAMC.
 By including a bequest to the station in a new will, adding a codicil to your existing will, or naming WAMC as a beneficiary of your revocable trust, you can make a meaningful contribution to the station's future.
 WAMC's legal name and address are included in the sample language for an unrestricted bequest shown below.
 In case your legal adviser should ask for it, WAMC's federal tax identification number is 22-2400593.

-Life Income Gifts offer the benefits of an income stream as well as an income tax deduction in the year of the gift and capital gains tax savings when appreciated assets are used to fund the plan:
+Unrestricted Bequest: "I give, devise and bequeath (_____ dollars/specific assets/___ percent of the residue of my estate) to WAMC, 318 Central Avenue, Albany, NY 12206, for its general purposes."Life Income Gifts offer the benefits of an income stream as well as an income tax deduction in the year of the gift and capital gains tax savings when appreciated assets are used to fund the plan: